Chalfont, Pennsylvania: History

-George Eckhart later owned the Butler's mill which burned in 1835, he built a larger mill.
-Later Eckhart's son Martin inherited the mill and his other son inherited the farm.
+George Eckhart later owned the Butler's mill.
+After it burned in 1835, Eckhart rebuilt with a larger mill.
+Later, Eckhart's son Martin inherited the mill and his other son inherited the farm.
 Part of the farmland included woods of mostly oak locally known as Eckhart's Grove which was frequently used for dance parties, family gatherings, religious camp meetings and Sunday School picnics.
-Later, in 1885 the mill was owned by Philip B. Grove who leased it to Valentine B. Clymer and Matthew S. Cogan when it burned again and was never rebuilt.
-Another gristmill was built in 1793 not far from Bulter's mill first operated by men named Miller and Evans, later by Francis D. Hartzel, two of his sons succeeded him.
+Later, in 1885, the mill was owned by Philip B. Grove who leased it to Valentine B. Clymer and Matthew S. Cogan when it burned again and was never rebuilt.
+Another gristmill was built in 1793 not far from where Bulter's mill was first operated by men named Miller and Evans, later by Francis D. Hartzel.
+Two of Hartzel's sons succeeded him.
 After a fire in 1878, the mill was rebuilt and much of the machinery replaced.
 About 1761, Henry Lewis built a stone tavern operated by George Kungle during the Revolutionary period.
 Chalfont was known as Kungles Tavern.
 After Kungle, the tavern was later owned consecutively by James Morris, Lewis Morris, Abner Morris, then John Barndt from Tylersport.
 The village was then known as Barndtsville.

 William Stevens had a store on the south bank of the West Branch Neshaminy Creek and opened a post office in 1845.
 Chalfont was then known as Whitehallville.
-In 1869, the North Pennsylvania Railroad changed the name of the station to Chalfont.
+In 1869, the North Penn changed the name of the station to Chalfont.
 Sometime before 1885, the farm inherited by Charles Eckhart was purchased by Isaac Funk.
 On 27 June 1885, Funk opened the Forest Park on the grounds of the Eckhart's Grove.
 Guest speakers were attorneys from Doylestown J. Freeman Hendricks and John D. James.
 Music was provided by the Chalfont Cornet Band.
 On 20 June 1778, detachments of George Washington's army passed through the West Branch Neshaminy Creek and the North Branch Neshaminy Creek as they travelled from their camp at Valley Forge to Monmouth.